larr97/portfolio-project/documents/RAD.md

   - Display personal information, including name, background, and professional summary.
   - Provide an overview of education, certifications, and work experience.
   - Showcase a summary list of projects with links to detailed pages.
-  - Include links to GitHub, LinkedIn, and a contact form.
+  - Include links to GitHub, LinkedIn, and Figma.
   - Implement a button to download the developer resume.

 - **Project Pages**: